 - Artificial incubation

-After that, try to minimize disturbances when possible, and give your parrots covered nesting boxes.
+Provide a secure environment to ensure that the parents don’t damage their eggs out of stress or fear.
+Also, minimize disturbances and give your parrots covered nesting boxes.
 A good nest size is 10 inches long and 4 feet deep.
-Of course, you may need to adjust these measurements depending on:

 Artificial incubation can protect your parrot eggs from being: